dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/taking-web-applications-offline-with-web-deploy.md

 5. Add a new **Target** element named **GetAppOfflineAbsolutePath**.
 Within this target, use the **ConvertToAbsolutePath** task to get an absolute path to the *App\_offline-template* file in your project folder.

     [!code-xml[Main](taking-web-applications-offline-with-web-deploy/samples/sample4.xml)]
 6. This target takes the relative path to the *App\_offline-template* file in your project folder and saves it to a new property as an absolute file path.
-The **BeforeTargets** attribute specifies that you want this target to execute before the **DeployAppOffline** target, which you&#x27;ll create in the next step.
+The **BeforeTargets** attribute specifies that you want this target to execute before the **DeployAppOffline** target, which you'll create in the next step.
 7. Add a new target named **DeployAppOffline**.
 Within this target, invoke the MSDeploy.exe command that deploys your *App\_offline* file to the destination web server.

     [!code-xml[Main](taking-web-applications-offline-with-web-deploy/samples/sample5.xml)]